 Do you have damaged teeth in Altamonte Springs?
 Are your pearly whites just not as bright as you’d like them to be?
 Do you have some misaligned teeth, but don’t want to go through the whole ordeal of braces just for a few teeth?
-Then dental crowns might be right for you!
+Then, dental crowns from our Altamonte Spring, FL dentist might be right for you!
 At Distinctive Dentistry on Maitland, we can correct all these imperfections with high-quality, aesthetic dental crowns.

 Crowns, also called caps, are custom-made dental restorations that fit securely over damaged teeth to restore structural integrity and aesthetic appeal.
 Crowns can be used to support and protect teeth and prevent them from suffering further damage.
 Because dental crowns help stop further decay, chipping, and other damage from occurring, they can also improve the appearance of your smile.